 “I do not plan to put an order in from the Governor’s Office,” Parson told reporters in early July.
 “Again, for people that live in those places that want to live under those guidelines, that’s their elected leaders’ decisions.”

-As more than 44,000 Missourians having tested positive for coronavirus since March, multiple cities and counties have begun implementing or considering a mask mandate.
+As more than 287,000 Missourians having tested positive for coronavirus since March, multiple cities and counties have begun implementing or considering a mask mandate.
+And even if a municipality doesn’t require masks, many businesses and stores do.
 Here’s a look at where masks are required.

 North Kansas City